 Fourth, entrepreneurs indirectly contribute to overcoming the poverty trap.
 They create jobs and income for people, which, in turn, helps them send their children to school.

-Fifth, entrepreneurs help people improve access to vital services.
-They operate a business to provide vital services such as education, training, and health, in addition to those provided by the government.
+Fifth, entrepreneurs help people improve their access to vital services.
+They operate businesses to provide vital services such as education, training, and health, in addition to those provided by the government.
 Improved access also works through the increased per capita income they create.
-Higher incomes allow people to better access these vital services.
+Higher incomes allow people to access these vital services better.

 Taxes are vital for funding social programs and public investment.
 For example, the government provides health, education, infrastructure, and other public services for welfare.
 Improving access to these services requires the government to increase revenue collected from taxes.